-New Zealand: South Island and North Island - FAQ
+South Island and North Island - FAQ

 With so much to see and to do, and so far off, it's easy to feel overwhelmed and unsure about where to start preparing for your New Zealand tour.
 We are here to help.
 Below, you'll find some useful information you will need to get ready for your South Island and North Island adventure.

 New Zealand is located just west of the International Date Line, and its standard time is 12 hours ahead of Greenwich Mean Time.
 Thus, when it's noon in New Zealand, it's 4pm on the previous day in San Francisco, it's 7pm on the previous day in New York, and it's midnight in London.
 In New Zealand, daylight saving time starts the first weekend in October and ends in mid-March.

 There are many beautiful things to bring back with you from New Zealand, so make sure that you have space left in your suitcase.
 Regardless of the season, New Zealand weather can be very changeable.
 Even though we are traveling in summer, you will need to pack warm and weatherproof clothing, including a rain jacket and comfortable, rain-proof walking shoes.
 A good hat and sun screen, an umbrella both for the sun and for the rain and comfortable walking shoes are a must.
 Have some packs of tissues in your purse, they are great to have when using public bathrooms in the countryside.
 The tour's itinerary covers such diverse locations as Mt.
 Cook National Park, where there may be snow on the ground, and Auckland Harbour, with balmy summer weather, so please pack accordingly.
 Very few places have formal dress codes in New Zealand.
 Some people like to dress up if they are visiting high-end restaurants and bars, but this is optional.

 You cannot bring food or organic products of any kind to New Zealand!